facebookegypt/GSMArena_Csharp_Web_Data_Scraper/README.md

-# 📱 GSMArena-Mobile-Brands
+# 📱 GSMArena_Csharp_Web_Data_Scraper

-Welcome to **GSMArena-Mobile-Brands**!
+Welcome to **GSMArena-Mobile-Brands_Web_Data_Scraper**!
 This project demonstrates scraping mobile brand data from GSMArena with a C# WinForms desktop application.
 We progressively built this by first scraping brands in console mode, then designing a WinForms UI with a DataGridView to show brand IDs, names, URLs, phone counts, and a Select-All checkbox column.

 ![image](https://i.ibb.co/Z6frQLgH/web-data-scraping-service-GSMArena-csharp-vs2022.png)
 ---